 You will complete and submit the online application on the University Graduate School website for the term in which you seek to begin the program.
 When accessing the application, it is best to utilize the ‘filters’ feature.
 The filter allows you to easily locate the program you are interested in applying for.
-At a minimum, you should utilize the campus filter to ensure you are applying to the O’Neill School located on the Bloomington campus.
+At a minimum, you should utilize the campus filter to ensure you are applying to the IUB O’Neill School of Public and Environmental Affairs located on the IU Bloomington campus.
 Specific application names of our programs can be located in the program-specific dropdown box.

 The O’Neill School requires transcripts from all undergraduate and graduate institutions attended (except Indiana University), regardless of if a degree was conferred.

 Domestic Applicants: Upload transcripts in the ‘Academic History’ of the application.
 Be sure to include a transcript for all institutions attended.
 If admitted, an official copy of your transcript will be required to start course work at O’Neill.

 International Applicants: Submit official academic records in the original language from every postsecondary school you have attended, whether or not you obtained a degree.
 If the original is not in English, also include a certified, literal translation.
 Records must be issued by the registrar or record-keeping official from the institution at which the work was completed.
 Notarized copies of academic records are not acceptable.
 If you studied in the United States or Canada, have official transcripts sent directly to International Admissions from the issuing institution’s records office.
 International transcripts must be sent to the Office of International Services (OIS) at: